-In connection with the distribution, we expect that, subject to approval by the Original Hillenbrand Board of Directors, equitable adjustments will be made to outstanding stock option and deferred stock share (otherwise known as restricted stock unit) awards that currently relate to Original Hillenbrand common stock to the extent necessary to maintain the equivalent value of such awards upon the distribution.
+In connection with the distribution, equitable adjustments will be made to outstanding stock option and deferred stock share (otherwise known as restricted stock unit) awards that currently relate to Original Hillenbrand common stock to the extent necessary to maintain the equivalent value of such awards upon the distribution.
 In conjunction with these adjustments, which are currently discretionary with respect to outstanding Original Hillenbrand stock options, Original Hillenbrand and New Hillenbrand expect to incur charges in the range of \$9 million to \$11 million and \$3 million to \$4 million, respectively.
 Of these amounts, the Original Hillenbrand expects to recognize \$5 million to \$7 million just prior to or at the time of the distribution while \$3 million to \$5 million will be recognized over the following three years, but most notably in the initial year following the distribution.
 New Hillenbrand expects to recognize \$3 million to \$4 million just prior to or at the time of distribution.
 This amount excludes approximately \$4 million of previously unrecognized compensation of deferred stock shares discussed below.
 These estimates are dependent upon the fair value of our common stock and could change depending on the actual fair value at the time of modification.
 In conjunction with these adjustments to outstanding Original Hillenbrand stock options, the Original Hillenbrand Stock Incentive Plan will also be modified to make future adjustments for equity-related transactions mandatory versus their current discretionary status.